gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/cvar.md

 # [Conditional value-at-risk](@id cvar)

+The section [Measuring Risk](@ref) explains and visualizes the relationships between the formulation of expected value, value-at-risk and conditional value-at-risk for discrete probability distribution.

+In this section, CVaR models are defined for both path-based and RJT models.

 ## RJT model

-CVaR formulation for the RJT model is close to that of path-based model.
-A diagram can have only a single value node, when using RJT-based CVaR.
+:warning: **WARNING**: A diagram can have only a single value node, when using RJT-based CVaR.
 Trying to call the RJT-based CVaR function using a diagram with more than one value node results in an error.

 We denote the possible utility values with $u ∈ U$ and suppose we can define the probability $p(u)$ of attaining a given utility value.
 In the presence of a single value node, we define $p(u) = ∑_{s_{C_v}∈ \text{\{} S_{C_v} \vert U(s_{C_v})=u \text{\}} }µ(s_{C_v})$.
 We can then pose the constraints